-Financial information regarding the Corporation is provided in the Corporation's audited annual consolidated financial statements for the financial year ended 31 December 2012 and the accompanying management's discussion and analysis.
-Copies of the foregoing and the Annual Information Form of the Corporation for the financial year ended 31 December 2012 may be obtained on written request addressed to the CFO.
+Financial information regarding the Corporation is provided in the Corporation's audited annual consolidated financial statements for the financial year ended 31 December 2013 and the accompanying management's discussion and analysis.
+Copies of the foregoing and the Annual Information Form of the Corporation for the financial year ended 31 December 2013 may be obtained on written request addressed to the CFO or at www.falconoilandgas.com.